hsf-training/hsf-training-cicd/_episodes/07-hello-world-ci.md

 > ## Work In Progress?
 >
-> If you expect to be working on a branch for a bit of time while you have a merge request open, it's good habit to mark it as a Work-In-Progress (WIP).
+> If you expect to be working on a branch for a bit of time while you have a merge request open, it's good etiquette to mark it as a Work-In-Progress (WIP).
 > ![Work In Progress]({{site.baseurl}}/fig/work-in-progress.png)
 {: .callout}